Jaxydog/rs/README.md

     - `hidden` - Group hidden entries at the top.
     - `symlinks` - Group symbolic links at the top.

+- `-c`, `--color` - Set whether to use color in the program's output.
 - `-U`, `--human-readable` - Use more human-readable formats.

 ### Examples